KurtU0/bookshelf/README.md

 ## Introduction

 Bookshelf is an interactive reading management tool with basic CRUD (create, read, update, delete) capabilities.
 I was motivated to create this project after looking for a locally hosted service that will keep track of my progress in as many books as I want.
-I still believe myself to be a beginner programmer, and this might be the most elaborate project I’ve worked on.
-To some it may seem like a trivial project, but I wanted to push myself after picking up on good programming techniques and practices in several courses at Mizzou.

 ## Purpose